analytics-project-simt-its/analytics-project-simt-its.github.io/course.md

 ## Office hours {#office-hours}

-Office hours (optional) are Saturday, 8am-9am WIB.
-During this time, feel free to use the **Office Hours** Zoom link to chat with me.
+Office hours (optional) are Saturday, 9am-10am WIB.
+During this time, feel free to use the [**Office Hours** Zoom link](https://classroom.its.ac.id/mod/url/view.php?id=1249539) to chat with me.
 If you want to meet with me outside of these hours, use this [calendar](https://mansurarief.github.io/calendar/).

 ## Textbooks {#textbooks}